Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ---

 ### 🔃 Configuring LocationInverter with xcm-builder
-The concept of `LocationInverter` is simple: knowing how to go from a `source` location to a `target` location, it calculates how to go from `target` to `source`.
+- The concept of `LocationInverter` is simple: knowing how to go from a `source` location to a `target` location, it calculates how to go from `target` to `source`.

-Xcm builder provides an easy way of doing this with the `LocationInverter<Ancestry>` struct.
+-  Xcm-builder provides an easy way of doing this with the `LocationInverter<Ancestry>` struct.
 The only thing we need to configure is the **Ancestry**, which indicates how to go from `root` (the top-level consensus system) to your chain.

 Example:
 - **Ancestry**: `para_1000`
 - **Source to target**: `../../../para_2/account32_default`
 - **Target to source**: `../../para_1000`

+---v

+### 🔃 Configuring LocationInverter with xcm-builder

 **Important Notes!:**